 Overview of learning tasks

-Tasks are set on a regular basis, either for individuals, groups or whole classes depending on the situation.
+- Tasks are set on a regular basis, either for individuals, groups or whole classes.
 There is a degree of flexibility as to when these tasks need to completed and submitted which will allow families to plan their week, especially if they need to work around other children in the family, device availability and personal work commitments.
 Learning tasks will be 'released' on the day stated and will be available from then on.

 Home learning for Ladybird Class